kilowhat/kilowhat.net/_extensions/audit.md

 Integration planned for a future release.

-### KILOWHAT Wordpress Integration
+### KILOWHAT WordPress Integration

 No special integration.

-Wordpress synchronisation will be logged under the actor selected for "Flarum User ID" and will show client "API Key" with the IP of your Wordpress server.
+WordPress synchronisation will be logged under the actor selected for "Flarum User ID" and will show client "API Key" with the IP of your WordPress server.

 Settings changes are logged by `setting_changed`.

-**Known issue**: no login or logout are logged for Wordpress users using SSO.
+**Known issue**: no login or logout are logged for WordPress users using SSO.

 ### ClarkWinkelmann Author Change